1. Stress hormones in ADHD¶

 Rating:

-This is consistent with van West’s findings.
+This is consistent with the findings of van West.

 3.1.2.
-Responses to emotional stress in ADHD¶
+Reactions to emotional stress in ADHD¶

-- A study of young adults without differentiation between ADHD-HI and ADHD-I generally found increased cortisol stress responses in ADHD.
+- A study of young adults without differentiation between ADHD-HI and ADHD-I found generally increased cortisol stress responses in ADHD.

 3.1.2.1.
-ADHD-HI, ADHD-C, and comorbid externalizing disorders¶
+ADHD-HI, ADHD-C and comorbid externalizing disorders¶

 - Oppositional defiant behavior in ADHD correlated with aberrant cortisol responses to acute stress.